ropenttd/suds/README.txt

  companies          - lists companies date               - returns the ingame date ding               - should be ping, but that command was taken.
-Dings the server
+Dings the server password           - shows the current password needed to join the server

  These commands can also be called with channel or serverID as parameter.
 This can be handy when you want to command a server from a different channel or from